mvcisback/SSLVC/report/report.md

 tracking algorithm usually does give good results due to face detection inaccuracy.
-Since we do not need to know the exact position of the user at each frame, we can compensate for this flaw by applying moving average to the tracking results as well as fitting a polynomial to it (in this case a polynomial of order 10 and moving average of 25 frames length).
+Since we do not need to know the exact position of the user at each frame, we can compensate for this flaw by applying moving average to the tracking results as well as fitting a polynomial[^3] to it (in this case a polynomial of order 10 and moving average of 25 frames length).
 If the sources were stationary we can use a longer moving average for smoothing the results.
 The result of such process is shown